-- On the AMP Console, click the Scans/Compliance group. - 2 Click the Scan Policies shortcut. - 3 Select a policy. - 4 Click the Action menu and select Copy. - The AMP Console downloads the policy from the AMP server and loads it into the Policy Manager. - 5 Disable (or enable) an attack group by clearing (or selecting) its associated check box.
-To disable or enable an individual agent within a group, first expand the group and then edit its check box. - 6 To rename an attack group: - a Right-click the attack group. - b Choose Rename from the shortcut menu. - 7 To add an attack group: - Right-click any existing attack group and choose New Attack Group from the shortcut menu.
+- 1 On the AMP Console, click the Scans/Compliance group.

+- 2 Click the Scan Policies shortcut.

+- 3 Select a policy.

+- 4 Click the Action menu and select Copy.

+The AMP Console downloads the policy from the AMP server and loads it into the Policy Manager.

+- 5 Disable (or enable) an attack group by clearing (or selecting) its associated check box.
+To disable or enable an individual agent within a group, first expand the group and then edit its check box. - 6 To rename an attack group: - a Right-click the attack group. - b Choose Rename from the shortcut menu. - 7 To add an attack group: - a Right-click any existing attack group and choose New Attack Group from the shortcut menu.
 A highlighted entry named New Attack Group appears. - b Right-click the new group and choose Rename. - c Populate the group by dragging and dropping attack agents onto it. - 8 You may also create a custom check.
-See Creating a Custom Check on page 127 for more information. - 9 If you select the Auto Update check box, HP scanners determine if any updated or new attack agents downloaded from the HP database should be enabled or disabled, based on the analysis of its sibling agents.
+See Creating a Custom Check on page 147 for more information. - 9 If you select the Auto Update check box, HP scanners determine if any updated or new attack agents downloaded from the HP database should be enabled or disabled, based on the analysis of its sibling agents.
 For example, if you disable attack agents targeting Microsoft's Internet Information Server (IIS), and you select Auto Update, then the scanner will not enable any IIS-related attack agent that it downloads to your system.
-Conversely, any new or updated attack agents that are related to agents that are enabled in your policy will also be enabled. - Select File → Save As.
-Type a name for your custom policy in the File name box and then click Save.
-You cannot save a policy using the name of a prepackaged policy (Assault, Blank, Standard, etc.).
+Conversely, any new or updated attack agents that are related to agents that are enabled in your policy will also be enabled.